-I thought I was done with Christmas crafts ( I have a few more ready to post) but when I found these little checkers pieces I knew just what I wanted to do with them.
+I thought I was done with Christmas crafts (I have a few more ready to post).
+But when I found these little checkers pieces, I knew just what I wanted to do with them.
 It’s a fun, easy Alphabet For Starters activity but can be adapted for older kids as well.
 Alphabet for Starters is our series of fun and playful ideas for teaching children the alphabet.
-See the end of the post for ideas of how to play with this alphabet activity in a more structured way .
+See the end of the post for ideas of how to play with this Christmas alphabet activity in a more structured way.

 - Gather your materials.
-You will need 2 sheets of construction paper ( any color and green) , glue, velcro dots, star sticker, checkers pieces ( these are from the dollar store checkers games) , marker, scissors and possibly contact paper * see below for my explanation of why.
+You will need two sheets of construction paper (any color and green), glue, velcro dots, star sticker, checkers pieces, marker, scissors and possibly contact paper * see below for my explanation of why.

 - Start by cutting your green paper into a Christmas tree.

-- Glue to the other paper , add the star and add velcro dots. ** If you are making this for a class or for kids that might be anything but really careful I would laminate or cover with contact paper before adding the dots so that the velcro doesn’t simple rip the paper when it’s pulled.
+- Glue to the other paper, add the star and add velcro dots.
+Laminate or cover with contact paper before adding the dots so that the velcro doesn’t simply rip the paper when it’s pulled, if necessary.
 I made sure my kids only gently placed the letters and prayed it didn’t rip.
 I was lucky.

 - Write the alphabet on the checkers pieces.